 If you are looking for volunteers with a shared lived experience of stroke reach out to your group members or reach out to the places where you promote your group (local healthcare clinics or hospitals).

-Connect with other peer support groups to find if any experienced members are willing to help.
+You can also connect with other peer support groups to find if any experienced members are willing to help.